AmanoTeam/obggcc/README.md

 Note that all the cross-compilers only contain the minimum required to build a working C/C++ program.
 That is, you won't find any prebuilt binaries of popular projects like OpenSSL or zlib available for use, as you would on an average Linux distribution.

-If your project depends on something other than the core GNU C libraries (or the stdc++ libraries, for C++ programs), you should build it yourself.
+If your project depends on something other than the GNU C library (or the C++ standard libraries, for C++ programs), you should build it yourself.

 ## Releases